 If you only have a week to explore, it’s important to prepare for your trip in advance to make the most of your adventure.
 Our 7 day Costa Rica itinerary will guide you through all the highlights.
 You’ll hit bucket-list cities, verdant rainforests, and serene beaches.
-Costa Rica’s capital city of San José is a great place to begin your adventure, but where you end up is entirely up to you!
+Costa Rica’s capital city of San José is a great place to begin your adventure; our guide to where to stay in Costa Rica can give you a clearer picture of all your options.
+Of course, booking a tour in Costa Rica can simplify figuring out where to go and how to do it.
+Read on for more ideas and inspiration!

 Arrive in San José and check into your luxury hotel or villa – we’ve curated some great options right here.
 Explore the highlights of the city, including the National Theater, National Museum of Costa Rica, Central Avenue, and La Sabana Park.
 There’s nothing better than a stroll around the city to get you in vacation mode!
 Continue by dining at a farm-to-table or authentic Central American restaurant.
 You can find our favorites in our best restaurants in San José guide.
 Or take a walk to Mercado Central to taste fresh produce and local goods.
 End the day in a rooftop bar overlooking the cityscape, in a cocktail room sipping your own signature drink, or at one of the city’s live jazz and blues clubs.
 Our ultimate private tour takes the guesswork out of hitting all the highlights of San José.